Howard Academy

+History

 James H. Howard, a former slave owner, donated land on the corner of Osceola and Third streets.
 Financial support and the teachers came from the North.
 "By 1880, Howard Academy was run by African American teachers."
-[We] were the beneficiaries of very well-educated, very dedicated, and very strong teachers [who couldn’t get jobs elsewhere]".
+[We] were the beneficiaries of very well-educated, very dedicated, and very strong teachers [who couldn't get jobs elsewhere]".
 Howard got hand-me-down textbooks from Ocala High.

 For many years, Howard Academy was one of the outstanding black schools in the state.
 "The emphasis at Howard High School was on academics....
-"They used what I call the Greco-Roman model; you succeed academically and you succeed athletically"....
+"They used what I call the Greco-Roman model; you succeed academically, and you succeed athletically"....

 Howard Academy was destroyed by fire in 1887 and a new school was built a year later at the corner of Adams and Bay, now Northwest Second Street and Northwest Seventh Avenue.

 Howard became a high school in 1927.
 It was one of two schools in the state of Florida that awarded high school diplomas to African-Americans.
 (The other was Lincoln High School, in Tallahassee.)
 In 1935, the building was badly damaged by fire and had to be torn down.
 A new brick building was built a year later, near the site of the old building.

+Principal Edward Daniel Davis was firest because of his leadership in the Florida State Teachers Association and its campaign for equal pay for black teachers.

 The high school at Howard Academy closed in 1955 when the students were moved to Howard High School, which is now Howard Middle School.
 That was still more than 10 years before county schools were integrated.
 The school building is currently the Howard Academy Community Center, and houses the Black History Museum of Marion County.